Zac-Garby/tode/README.md

 listening on http://localhost:7000
 ```

-Then, in another terminal window, you can use `run` to test the API and automatically pretty-print it using Python's json.tool module.
+Then, in another terminal window, you can use `route` to test the API and automatically pretty-print it using Python's json.tool module.

 ```
-$ ./run user/id/0
+$ ./route user/id/0
 {
 	"name": ...
 	...